 What do mini cows eat?

 Cows will eat approximately 2% of their body weight in grasses and/or hay each day.
-This should be a good quality grass or timothy hay that is free of mold and excessive dust.
+They’ll waste nearly as much when fed dry rations.
+The dry feed should be a good quality grass or timothy hay that is free of mold and excessive dust.
 You can replace 20% of this with alfalfa hay for its added protein and minerals, or you can leave a protein / mineral lick out for them to self regulate those needs.

 Cows can eat a variety of fresh vegetables and fruits from your garden and they have a serious sweet tooth, but I don't recommend going overboard on these options as they can upset your cows digestive system.

 Our cows have access to fresh pasture grasses about 6 months out of the year.
 We augment that seasonally with quality second cut timothy hay and 10-20% of this is a cut alfalfa.
-Our older cows consume approx 16-20lbs of hay/alfalfa each per day.
+Our older cows consume / waste approx 25-30 lbs of hay/alfalfa each per day.
 We will often times double this amount during the peak of winter when temps drop below zero.

-Once a day, I make a mix of oats & cracked corn sweetened with molasses, organic kelp, organic flax meal, and salt with garlic.
+Once a day, I make a mix of oats & cracked corn sweetened with molasses, organic kelp, mineral max, organic flax meal, and salt with garlic.
 They each get approximately two cups of this mix.
 I also have various selenium and plain white salt blocks placed throughout the pastures.
+Our area is deficient in selenium which carries over to our hay.

 Back to blog